2013 World Rally Championship

-The 2013 World Rally Championship was the 41st season of the World Rally Championship, an auto racing championship recognised by the Fédération Internationale de l'Automobile as the highest class of international rallying.
+The 2013 FIA World Rally Championship was the 41st season of the World Rally Championship, a rallying championship recognised by the Fédération Internationale de l'Automobile as the highest class of international rallying.
 The season was run over 13 rallies, starting with the Rallye Monte Carlo on 16 January, and finishing with the Wales Rally of Great Britain on 17 November.
 Volkswagen entered the series as a constructor with the Polo R WRC, while Ford and Mini ended their factory support for the Fiesta RS WRC and John Cooper Works WRC respectively, though both continued to make their cars available to customer teams.

-The 2013 season also marked the first appearances of the Super 2000 and Group N replacement category, Group R. As part of this introduction, the support series – Super 2000, Group N Production Cars and the World Rally Championship Academy – were restructured, with the Super 2000, four-wheel-drive Group R and Group N categories reorganised as the FIA World Rally Championship-2, two-wheel-drive Group R categories becoming FIA World Rally Championship-3, and the WRC Academy becoming the FIA Junior World Rally Championship.
+The 2013 season also marked the first appearances of the Super 2000 and Group N replacement category, Group R. As part of this introduction, the support series – Super 2000, Group N Production Cars and the World Rally Championship Academy – were restructured, with the Super 2000, four-wheel-drive Group R and Group N categories reorganised as the FIA WRC2 Championship, two-wheel-drive Group R categories becoming FIA WRC3 Championship, and the WRC Academy becoming the FIA Junior WRC Championship.
 An FIA Production Car Cup will also be awarded to a registered entrant in WRC-2 who is driving a Group N car.

 Sébastien Loeb started the season as the defending World Champion after securing his ninth consecutive title in 2012.
 However, Loeb did not return to contest the full 2013 season.
 Citroën were the defending Constructors' Champions.
 Both Loeb and Citroën secured their titles at the 2012 Rallye de France Alsace.

 Volkswagen Motorsport driver Sébastien Ogier won the Drivers' Championship at the Rallye de France Alsace, after Qatar World Rally Team driver Thierry Neuville failed to score maximum points on the rally-opening power stage.
 Neuville finished runner-up in the championship, ahead of Ogier's teammate, Jari-Matti Latvala.
 In the Manufacturers' Championship, Volkswagen Motorsport won the Championship at the Rally de España as Ogier and Latvala finished in the top two placings.
 Abu Dhabi Citroën Total World Rally Team finished second with Qatar M-Sport World Rally Team in third.

 Calendar

 The 2013 calendar was announced at a meeting of the FIA World Motor Sport Council in Singapore on 28 September 2012.
-The 2013 championship was contested over thirteen rounds in Europe, North America, South America and Oceania.
+The 2013 championship was contested over thirteen rounds in Europe, the Americas and Oceania.